Designing an e-commerce site

 1.3 Key takeaways

-A lot of valuable information was uncovered from my research.
-From looking at the competitors websites, I saw design patterns I wanted to copy.
+A lot of valuable information was uncovered in my research.
 Speaking to potential users, I was able to uncover their pain points and gains when shopping online.
-Using this information allowed me to start drafting ideas of how I wanted to create the information architecture and the product page screens.
+Hearing it straight from them helped me focus in on what elements I needed to create in this website.

 Methods: persona, empathy map, and user flow

-I created a persona based on my research findings.
-Phil Bodin is a young professional who doesn’t have much time to shop due to his busy schedule.
+Phil captures the different characteristics of my target segment - in his 30s, working professional who doesn’t have much time to shop due to his busy schedule.
 He would like to buy fashionable items but doesn’t know how to put outfits together.
 He likes the idea of being able to buy outfits online and search for his favorites quickly.
 He hates paying for shipping and when there are too many pop-ups.

 2.2 Empathy Map